wakamenori/activitywatch-util/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## LLM Provider Selection

+The analysis API supports both OpenAI (default) and Google Gemini.

+- Endpoint: `POST /api/analyze-activity?range=60m&provider=openai|gemini`
+- Default provider: `openai`

+Environment variables:

+- OpenAI: follow `@ai-sdk/openai` configuration as in your environment.
+- Gemini: set `GOOGLE_GENERATIVE_AI_API_KEY` to your Google Generative AI API key.

+To use Gemini from the UI or API, pass `provider=gemini` in the query string.